albertito/chasquid/docs/hooks.md

 There is a 5 second timeout for hook execution.
 If the hook exits with an error, including timeout, delivery will fail.

-## Alias exists hook

-When chasquid needs to check whether an alias exists or not, it will run the command at `$config_dir/hooks/alias-exists` (if the file exists).

-The address to check will be passed as the single argument.

-If the commands exits successfuly (exit code 0), then the alias exists; any other exit code signals that the alias does not exist.

-There is a 5 second timeout for hook execution.
-If the hook times out, the alias will be assumed not to exist.